lubuntu-team/manual/source/5/5.4/window_management.rst

 Right clicking on the title bar or left clicking on the icon in the top-left of the window brings the window management menu.
 Here you can:

--   Using Send to desktop, send the window to a virtual desktop of your choice or All Desktop
+-   Using :menuselection:`Send to desktop`, send the window to a virtual desktop of your choice or All Desktop
--   Using Layer option allows you to set  whether this windows is always on top, etc.
+-   Using :menuselection:`Layer` option allows you to set  whether this windows is always on top, etc.
 -   If you want to move something to always show to bottom or you can move it back to normal.
--   The earlier mentioned Iconify, Maximize, Close, and Resize option are also available here.
+-   The earlier mentioned :menuselection:`Iconify`, :menuselection:`Maximize`, and :menuselection:`Close`  options are also available here.
--   Roll up/down rolls the window into the title-bar.
+-   :menuselection:`Roll up/down` rolls the window into the title-bar.
--   Decorate/Undecorate hides them title-bar.
+-   :menuselection:`Un/Decorate` hides them title-bar.
--   Resize lets you use the change the size of a window.
+-   :menuselection:`Resize` lets you use the change the size of a window.
--   Close closes the window.

 .. image:: wm_menu.png